project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

 -   Once said connectection is established (you can verify that with the command `router table` using a serial terminal (screen / minicom etc.) on the board running the lighting-app example)
--   Using chip-tool you can now control the lock status with on/off command such as `chip-tool on <ipv6 address of the node> 11095 1`
+-   Using chip-tool you can now control the light status with on/off command such as `chip-tool on <ipv6 address of the node> 11095 1`

 ### Notes